The Archers: Death of Grace Archer

-Longevity
+Cast longevity

 The actor Norman Painting played Phil Archer continuously from the first trial series in 1950 until his death on 29 October 2009.
 His last Archers performance was recorded just two days before his death, and was broadcast on 22 November.
 He is cited in Guinness World Records as the longest-serving actor in a single soap opera.
-Under the pseudonym "Bruno Milna", Painting also wrote around 1,200 complete episodes, which culminated in the 10,000th episode.
+Under the pseudonym "Bruno Milna", Painting also wrote around 1,200 complete episodes, the last being the 10,000th episode.

-June Spencer CBE, who celebrated her 100th birthday in 2019, played Peggy Woolley in the pilot episode and continued in the role until 2022.
+June Spencer, who celebrated her 100th birthday in 2019, played Peggy Archer (later Woolley) in the pilot episode and continued in the role until 2022.

 Sixtieth anniversary

-The Archers reached its 60th anniversary on 1 January 2011 and to mark this achievement, a special half-hour episode was broadcast on Sunday, 2 January, on BBC Radio 4 from 7pm.
+The Archers reached its 60th anniversary on 1 January 2011; to mark this achievement a special half-hour episode was broadcast on Sunday 2 January, on BBC Radio 4 at 7pm.
 The episode had been advertised as containing events that would "shake Ambridge to the core".
 This phrase even gave rise to the initialism #SATTC trending on the website Twitter during that weekend as listeners speculated about what might happen, and then reported their views as the story unfolded.

 The main events in the episode were Helen Archer giving birth to her son Henry and Nigel Pargetter falling to his death from the roof of Lower Loxley Hall.
-This unlikely event provoked interest in the frequency and causes of death in the series.
+The latter unlikely event provoked interest in the frequency and causes of death in the series.
 In fact, although the incidence of accidental death and suicide is seven times the national average, the overall mortality rate in Ambridge is almost exactly what would be expected.